 And the questions that arise in the mind, oh how they are so unanswerable.
 The way the mind imagines images of something like this.
 Unbearable.
 You hope that she didn’t feel pain for long.
 You wish for her spirit to be somewhere safe and sound (and she is).
 You try to put all sorts of things into logic but you quickly find that there is no magic equation that solves a problem such as this.
-I believe this is because the human spirit doesn’t operate on that level.
+The human spirit doesn’t operate on that level.
 The human spirit is infinite in its many forms.

 I can imagine the feeling Erika must have felt when her beloved dog ran out onto that lake.
 Erika was all heart and I have to believe she acted on her heart, which had to be filled with love and compassion.
 There’s just no other way to slice this other than a tragedy, and tragedy isn’t something we can sort out with our minds.
 It is something we must embrace with heart, just the way Erika embraced all of us with her heart.

-I hope the nature of what I say next does not sound insensitive.
 Erika’s family is my family, and I hope they find some kind of honor in these words.
 And I by no means claim to be any closer to Erika than anyone else who had the privilege of knowing her.
 If you are reading this and you live with a dog (or any animal), surely you can identify with the bond Erika had with her Kairos.
 Some people might feel like, “oh its just a dog.”
 But to look your dog in the eyes, to look ANY living/breathing being in the eyes, you can’t help but see the love and affection reflected back at you.
 You are tied at the heartstrings, just as you are with the humans you love in your life.
-Some might disagree here, but for me it is a bittersweet notion to consider the potential serendipitous nature of Erika and Kairos, transforming into the next life together.
+It is a bittersweet notion to consider the potential serendipitous nature of Erika and Kairos, transforming into the next life together.
 They went together.
 Despite the awful, horrific circumstance, they were not alone.
 They were not alone.
 Two sentient beings full of love, tied together through heart and spirit, were with each other.
 And to me it strikes so hard to know that even in the end, they found Erika because they found her companion.

 And we weep again.

 This heart pours out to Erika, her parents and her brothers and her extended family, her boyfriend, her friends, and all those children she ministered to.
-I hope this is not too soon to say but if there is anything I have learned from losing my Grandmothers in 2004 and 2013, I can still hear their laughter, feel the warmth of their hugs, see the jewels that were their eyes.
+If there is anything I have learned from losing my Grandmothers in 2004 and 2013, I can still hear their laughter, feel the warmth of their hugs, see the jewels that were their eyes.
 If there is anything I have learned from tragically losing my former youth pastor in 2007, I can still hear his guiding voice, see his gentle smile.
 If there’s anything I have learned from losing my Trace in 2014, I can still feel the texture of his fur in my hands, still smell his lifelong puppy scent, still feel the energy of his presence.
-With that, I pray that you all will sense, for as long you are on this earth the following:
+With that, I leave the following prayer:

 I pray that we see Erika in the beauty of the blooming Spring flowers,